 ([(Number of new subscribers) - (Number of unsubscribes + email/spam complaints)] ÷ Total number of emails on your list]) x 100

-If your list is growing that means enough people are hearing about it on social media, through friends, and are joining your email list.
+If your list is growing that means enough people are hearing about it on social media platforms, through friends, and are joining your email list.

 • Unsubscribe Rate: Percentage of people who opted out of your email list after receiving an email.